daerduoCarey/SpatialTransformerLayer/README.md

 ## Acknowledges

-This is the job done while I had internship at Cornell in Graphics and Vision Group, under supervision of Prof. Kavita Bala.
+This is the job done while I had internship at Cornell in Graphics and Vision Group, advised by Prof. Kavita Bala.
 I would like to thank great help from Kavita and her Ph.D. students Balazs Kovacs, Kevin Matzen and Sean Bell.

 ## Contact